abs2000/ROS_Beginner_Teaching_Materials/running a robot.md

     * Then the Snap mode icon.
     * The following cube icon is the perception tool this enabling you to view the port from any side and to view the objects in either perspective mode or orthographic mode.
     * The last four options enables you to take a screenshot (picture of the world), log results, plot data and record a video of the simulation (mp4 option included).

+    Some of the keyboard shortcuts to change mode have been identified above, however there is a more complete list at **Help** > **Hotkey Chart** in the Gazebo program.

 3) In Gazebo, you can insert different objects from a given library.
 In the left hand pane, navigate the mouse to 'insert' and underneath you will see links to stores that have an array of models that you can insert